mc36/freeRtr/readme.md

 # freeRouter source tree

+freeRouter is a router stack which can export the computed tables to external dataplanes

-more about the project at [www.freertr.org](http://www.freertr.org/) you can find the same source tree at various locations, normally all should be the same:
+more about the project at [www.freertr.org](http://www.freertr.org/)

+you can find the same source tree at various locations, normally all should be the same:
 * http://sources.freertr.org
 * http://github.com/rare-freertr/freeRtr